 - Minimum of three elective courses of choice, which have been designated as applicable for the American, studies program.

-- Completion of an original research thesis during the senior year.
+- Completion of an original research thesis or ePortfolio

 American Studies Sample Electives